 The victory wasn’t a foregone conclusion, though, which made it especially exciting.
 “We had no idea we were going to win or even were likely to win until the very last match,” says August, a programmer in his ninth year on the Brainstormers team.

 “It was a crazy feeling to stand on Ford Field in from of an estimated 15,000 people,” says Mark, a programmer and floor coach in his fourth year with the Brainstormers.
 “A big part of our success is that we are friends first, teammates second, so we all trust each other.”

-Jack and Anna’s team earned distinction at the FIRST World Championships as well.
-Gear Ticks was one of four finalists for the top judged award, from a total of nearly 6,000 teams from around the world.
+Gear Ticks team earned distinction at the FIRST World Championships as well, as one of four finalists for the top judged award, from a total of nearly 6,000 teams from around the world.
 Finalists for the Inspire Award are top contenders for a number of judged awards in areas that encompass engineering design, outreach, and connection to professionals and communities, innovation, and excellence in programming and systems control.
 The teams are professional and engaging, and they serve as ambassadors for FIRST programs.

 FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 to inspire young people’s appreciation of science and technology.
 In the FIRST Tech Challenge, students think like engineers, build robots from a reusable kit of parts, develop strategies, document their progress, and compete head-to-head in 150-second rounds of play that include both autonomous and driver-controlled periods.
 Approximately 60,000 students on 6,013 FIRST Tech Challenge teams competed during the 2017-18 season.